GioF71/mpd-alsa-docker/README.md

 audio:x:995:brltty,mpd,squeezelite
 ```

-If your result is different from `995`, make sure to set the variable `AUDIO_GID` accordingly.
+In any case, make sure to set the variable `AUDIO_GID` accordingly.
+The variable is mandatory for user mode with alsa output.
 Also, if your user/group id are not both `1000`, set `PUID` and `PGID` accordingly.
 It is possible to verify the uid and gid of the currently logged user using the following command: